afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 *Now that we have are directed graph, how do we find an optimal path to our destination?*

-- First, we locate the vertices in the graph that correspond to our current eagle vehicle position which we will denote as $S$ and our desired destination which we will denote as $t$ .
+- First, we locate the vertices in the graph that correspond to our current ego vehicle position which we will denote as $S$ and our desired destination which we will denote as $t$ .
 - These two vertices are shown on the graph here.
 - Once we have these two vertices, we can use an efficient graph search algorithm to find the optimal or shortest path to our destination.
 - Since our graph formulation is currently unweighted, a good candidate algorithm is the Breadth-First Search (BFS).